Bounds on the conditional and average treatment effect with unobserved confounding factors: Discussion

-In practice, choosing an appropriate level of $\Gamma$ in the sensitivity analysis is important. \citet[Chp.~6]{Rosenbaum02} discusses using known relationships between a treatment and an auxillary measured outcome to detect the presence and magnitude of hidden bias.
+In practice, choosing an appropriate level of $\Gamma$ in the sensitivity analysis is important. \citet[Chp.~6]{Rosenbaum02} discusses using known relationships between a treatment and an auxiliary measured outcome to detect the presence and magnitude of hidden bias.
 For example, suppose a drug is approved with an unbiased estimate of its effect on a primary outcome based on a randomized clinical trial, and drug surveillance investigates the potential adverse events associated with the drug use in real world.
 The difference between the estimated treatment effect on the primary outcome based on observational data and that based on a randomized clinical trial can serve as an indication of the magnitude of $\Gamma$, the hidden bias in the observational data.
 It may then be appropriate to perform a sensitivity analysis for adverse events with the same level of $\Gamma$.
 However, in many settings, there is no such surrogate for estimating $\Gamma$.
-In discussions with clinicians who often interpret biomedical studies, we find it helpful to provide results for a number of different values of $\Gamma$, as in \cite{zhao2017sensitivity}, to help contextualize the strength of evidence, rather than present a single bound with undue certainty about the extent of unobserved confounding.
-While our result is valid for each fixed $\Gamma$, a remaining challenge is to provide uniform inference results over a set of $\Gamma$, allowing estimation of the smallest value of $\Gamma$ under which no treatment effect is consistent with the observed data (the \textit{E value} \citet{vanderweele2017sensitivity} advocate).
+In discussions with clinicians who often conduct biomedical studies, we find it helpful to provide results for a number of different values of $\Gamma$ to help contextualize the strength of evidence, rather than present a single bound with undue certainty.
+While our result is valid for each fixed $\Gamma$, providing uniform inference results over a set of $\Gamma$ would allow estimation of the smallest value of $\Gamma$ consistent with zero treatment effect in the data (a \emph{sensitivity value} analogous to the \textit{E value} for risk ratios from \citet{vanderweele2017sensitivity}).